skip navigation

 • If the defensive players have not crossed the half court line, the offensive player in-bounding the ball should:

-• First, ask the referee to not hand him/her the ball until the defensive players have cleared half court, or
+• First, ask the referee not to hand them the ball until the defensive players have cleared half court, or

 • Second, the player should pass the ball to the recipient at half court in the air, or on one bounce, so that the defensive player cannot consider the ball to be "loose" and, therefore, under our rules, is not allowed to attempt an interception.